 Orthotic supports provide relief to existing cases of Achilles tendonitis as they prevent the tendon from being extended all the way.
 Stretching the tendon when it is already inflamed can cause more pain, meaning that a slightly raised heel will be more comfortable than a completely flat shoe.
 For this reason, Footstar Orthotics offers support for those who have trouble with their Achilles tendon, allowing the heel to sit in an optimal position where it is neither overextended nor shortened.

-Footstar Orthotics custom inserts are designed to keep the foot in the best position possible to promote healing and foot health.
+Footstar Orthotics insoles for Achilles Tendonitis are designed to keep the foot in the best position possible to promote healing and foot health.
 Those with Achilles tendonitis will find relief in wearing their Footstar orthotics as they cradle the foot and hold it in the proper alignment and provide the ideal amount of support for each individual’s arch shape.
 Achilles tendonitis will heal more quickly when the foot can remain in the correct position, whether it’s in use or at rest.